SukandVM/IndustriAI/README.md

 To give an example , Geolocation Data assigns stability scores based on customer city.
 For this we need to collect the credit score data for that particular city.
 We have used a Kaggle Dataset (https://www.kaggle.com/datasets/parisrohan/credit-score-classification?select=train.csv )

+In order to resolve missing data problems, kindly use the preprocessed data present in the repository.